AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 Select **Add new analytics configuration** to add multiple configurations.

-The new analytics configuration will be added only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+A new configuration change is created and ready for server update.
+To use the new analytics configuration from the **Analytics Configuration** section, proceed with the [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md) flow.

 ### Integrations {#integrations}